 So do cars really get destroyed in movies?
 Absolutely!
 But usually, for rare or expensive vehicles, reproductions or kit cars are swapped in and destroyed.
 And many of the cars destroyed during production were destined for the junkyard and fixed up just to be wrecked for our entertainment.

 Below is the list of the 50 car models that had the most appearances on film and television.
-To tally the results, we narrowed our list down to the vehicles that were used a lot by a main character or for a long time, used by another character or in a car chase, used as a minor action vehicle, or used in only a short scene such as briefly shown in a garage or carport.
+To tally the results, we narrowed our list down to the vehicles that were used a lot by a main character or for a long time, used by another character or in a car chase, used as a minor action vehicle, or used in only a short scene.

 The Top 50 Car Models by Number of Appearances on Film and Television